 As i did, i’m pretty sure you’re gonna love this app.
 If you’ve already worked as a visual merchandiser – especially inside big companies – you know that sharing photos and receiving feedbacks always has been a slow and, sometimes, inefficient task.
 After getting the job done, the store staff should attach photos to an e-mail or SMS, send it off and wait hours, or even days, to receive a feedback from HQ.

 But, fortunately, this long and exhausting process is falling behind.
-Simple as downloading an app. known as “Instagram for retail”, Foko arrived to put an end to this waste of time, making it easier to share photos, feedbacks and inspiration with the whole retail time.
+Simple as downloading an app. known as “Instagram for retail”, Foko arrived to put an end to this waste of time, making it easier to share photos, feedbacks and inspiration with the whole retail team.

 We found the idea so great that we interviewed Aja Butler George, Foko’s Marketing Manager, to find out more about the app!
 Check it out!